faceit/frontend-coding-challenge/CHALLENGE.md

 - Clicking on the `RETRY` button will retry the fetching.

-#### 4.D) Show all tournaments from the search result when the fetching has suceeed:
+#### 4.D) Show all tournaments from the search result when the fetching has succeed:

 ![search-success](.github/search-success-state.png)